 3. Follow The SEO Staples

 There’s no point in having a website if it’s difficult for potential customers to find via their preferred search engine.
 Ensure you follow SEO (Search Engine Optimization) online marketing basics, such as ensuring your content is rich and relevant, with strong keywords and keyword combinations that give your website the best chance of being clicked.
 Consider likely search terms when planning your hotel marketing SEO campaigns.
-According to the State of Marketing Report by HubSpot, 88% of marketers already using SEO plan to continue using SEO strategies with similar or increased budgets.
+According to the State of Marketing Report by HubSpot, 88% of marketers who are already using SEO plan to continue using SEO strategies with similar or increased budgets.

 Don’t forget to combine your main keywords with strong secondary ones, like the name of your local neighborhood or district.
-The article SEO Tips for Hotels to Improve your Ranking in Google describes more tips about how to rank your website higher in Google.
+Successful brands like Accor Hotels and CitizenM run SEO campaigns by focusing on location-based content, FAQs, and multilingual optimization.
+The article “SEO Tips for Hotels to Improve your Ranking in Google“ describes more tips about how to rank your website higher in Google.

 4. Implement a Hotel Chatbot on Your Website

 Customer service forms a fundamental part of modern hotel marketing strategies, and customer expectations in this area are through the roof.
 Customers want rapid answers to questions at all times of the day, which is not always possible using human customer service agents.
 So why not implement a hotel chatbot on your website?
+Hotels that use AI for customer service see a 25% increase in direct bookings, according to HFTP statistics.

 AI-powered chatbots can provide swift, automated, and natural-sounding answers to questions, can help to guide users through a booking experience, and can assist with price comparisons and other common queries.
 As a result, you can potentially improve resolution speeds and increase the amount of bookings you generate from your website.
+For example, the Radisson Hotel Group uses chatbots across multiple properties to reduce email volume and boost conversions.
+They’ve seen higher guest engagement and faster response times.

 5. Let Potential Guests & B2B Clients Experience Your Hotel From a Distance